 “Holding my son Noah for the first time was a healing experience,” said Parul Goetz.
 “It eased the pain and heartache so that I could feel sheer joy and love.
 I want others who have battled infertility to have that opportunity.”

-The NZMG Foundation, incorporated in 2011 as a 501(c)(3) nonprofit, was created to guide North Carolina couples and individuals with infertility challenges through the infant domestic adoption process by providing education and monetary assistance to make the dream of parenthood a reality.
+Incorporated in 2011 as a 501(c)(3) nonprofit, Noah Z.M.
+Goetz Foundation was created to guide North Carolina couples and individuals with infertility challenges through the domestic adoption process by providing education and financial assistance to make the dream of parenthood a reality.

 “By sharing our story and the process we went through, we feel strongly that others living in North Carolina who have battled infertility like us might have an easier time navigating the adoption process and help reduce frustration when researching adoption information,” said Nathaniel Goetz.